vvsvishnu7/SIH2023/README.md

 ##  4.3 Symptom-Based Chatbot
   The app includes a chatbot that can predict potential mental health disorders by asking a series of questions about your symptoms and experiences.
 The chatbot provides preliminary insights and encourages users to seek professional advice when necessary.
 #  5. How It Works
-  The Mental Health Tracker App combines advanced AI and machine learning algorithms to provide its features:
+  The Psychi Buddy App combines advanced AI and machine learning algorithms to provide its features:

 ###  Sentiment Analysis:
 The app uses natural language processing (NLP) to analyze the sentiment of text input, categorizing it as positive, negative, or neutral.